StefanB993/MMO-Heart/README.md

 ## Technologies Used

 - **HTML**: For structuring the content.
-- **SCSS**: For styling and layout.
+- **SCSS**: For styling, following a 7+1 structure for organized and maintainable styles.
-- **JavaScript**: Native JS for interactivity and API integration.
+- **JavaScript**: Vanilla JS for interactivity and API integration.
 - **MVC Architecture**: Organized code structure following the Model-View-Controller design pattern.

 ## Architecture

-This project is structured using the 7+1 pattern, ensuring a clear separation of concerns:
+The project uses the MVC architecture, which ensures a clear separation of concerns:

 - **Model**: Manages data and business logic.
 - **View**: Represents the UI components.